niklasnorin/red-thesis/source/17-method-implementation.md

 3. The Quarterdock control layer to configure and setup 1. and 2.
 4. A Docker template for Quarterdock Clients that overrides the default GPIOlib with Quarterdock

+The relation between these are shown in Figure \ref{10}.

 ![Quarterdock and FUSE \label{10}](source/figures/10.png)

 ## GPIOlib Compatible FUSE Client